archshift/dynstack/README.md

 ## A stack for trait objects that minimizes allocations

+**COMPATIBILITY NOTE:** `dynstack` relies on an underspecified fat pointer representation.
+Though it isn't expected to change in the foreseeable future, this crate expects Rust 1.32's representation.

 ### Usage

 `dynstack` can mostly replace anywhere you'd use a stack, or a vector that doesn't